Karlo-I/conviction/README.md

 7. **Global Heatmap** — Aggregate token spend by country renders as a heatmap via Leaflet.js.
 Users watch their contribution shift the map.
 Starts as a static render; near-real-time updates (page refresh triggers new data fetch) are the target.
 True real-time via WebSockets is a post-submission stretch goal.

    **Echo chamber prevention toggle:** The heatmap has two modes — "highest conviction" (where token spend is densest) and "least heard" (countries and issues with real data but low token spend).
 The second mode actively directs attention toward underrepresented voices rather than amplifying already-loud ones.
-This is a JavaScript toggle on the frontend, backed by two different query parameters to the heatmap endpoint in `app.py`.
+This is a JavaScript toggle on the frontend, backed by two different query parameters to the heatmap endpoint in `routes_visual.py`.

+8. **D3 Zoomable Sunburst** — An interactive visualisation (`viz.py`, `static/js/sunburst.js`) mapping the full forces hierarchy across five layers: mechanism categories → forces → lenses → issues → contributing countries.
+Clicking any segment drills into that layer, making cross-domain patterns navigable rather than just described.

 ---